timlinux/kartoza-world-osm-tegola-map/README.md

 ´´´

 > Note that the specific list of which tables are created, and which features they contain is defined in `conf/osm_conf/mapping.yml`.
 The format for that mapping file is described in the [Imposm documentation](https://imposm.org/docs/imposm3/latest/mapping.html).
-The default mapping.yml we provide was develop for our work so includes things like healthsites, electrical infrastructure (don't confuse 'bay' with  beaches, it is an electrical [infrastructure construct](https://wiki.openstreetmap.org/wiki/Tag:line%3Dbay)) and other things that may not be relevant for your map.
+The default mapping.yml we provide was developed for our work so includes things like healthsites, electrical infrastructure (don't confuse 'bay' with  beaches, it is an electrical [infrastructure construct](https://wiki.openstreetmap.org/wiki/Tag:line%3Dbay)) and other things that may not be relevant for your map.

 ## Prepare extra context layers